VisionAI-USF/TextureHeterogeneityDetection/README.md

 There are three variables as an input.
 The first of them is an image.
 The second is a mask for the image.
 The third is Harmonic Vector description.<br>
 The image can be represented by any data type.
 Also, the image may not be in the range from 0 to 255. <br>
 The mask has to be the same resolution as the image.
 Non-zero elements represent a region where heterogeneity will be evaluated.<br>
-The Harmonic Vector (hV) represents the complexity of a “convolution kernels”.
+The Harmonic Vector (hV) represents the complexity and the number of a “convolution kernels”.
 All operations are done in Fourier space, so you may think about them as representatives of convolution kernels.
 The simplest texture description represented by 0.
 Next is -1 and 1 and so on.
-Thus, you can use hV as (0), (-1, 0), (-1, 0, 1), (-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5) and so on.
+Thus, you can use hV as (0), (-1, 0), (-1, 0, 1), ..., (-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5) and so on.
 For more details see papers in the reference section.<br>

 <b>Output</b><br>
 features<br>